 - Cover: Keep hair covered up during the day and wear a head scarf or hat when the sun is strong

 - Condition: Pop a conditioning treatment into your hair and let it get to work while you catch some rays in the sun.
-The heat from the sun rays will open the hair cuticle and help the conditioner to penetrate
+The heat from the sun rays will open the hair cuticle and help the conditioner to penetrate.
+We suggest our Quinoa & Avocado Hair Serum, which helps to keep your style in place and features Avocado oil, a plant oil that’s naturally rich in antioxidants that powerfully condition and reverse damage.

-- Cull: Put your styling tools away!
+- Cut the heat: Put your styling tools away!
 The heat from straighteners and styling tongs can damage the hair.
 Instead try experiment with plaits, braids and ponytails to create a summer style that keeps your hair in place without the heat.

 - Comb: To reduce your risk of hair damage switch your hairbrush for a wide tooth comb.
 Wet hair is much more fragile, it can be stretched to double its normal length and can easily snap at its weaker points.
 Use your comb to slowly de-tangle and remember to start at the ends and work your way up

 Chlorine-proof: Heading to the pool?
 Chlorine can strip your hair and scalp of natural oils and may leave it feeling dry and damaged.
-To prevent this, consider wearing a swimming hat and switch to a natural anti-chlorine shampoo
+To prevent this, consider wearing a swimming hat and the hair after swimming with our Quinoa & Artichoke Conditioner.
+Not only is this very effective at detangling the hair, it also features Artichoke, an active known to protects against and even reverses damage to hair.

 Have you tried our salt-spray recipe?
 Don’t forget to show us your snaps of your beach style by tagging us at @GreenPeopleUK.